ElliotKillick/qvm-create-windows-qube/README.md

             - Thanks to @jevank for the [patch](https://github.com/QubesOS/qubes-issues/issues/5279#issuecomment-525947408)
     - [ ] Port to Python
         - This seems like it would be unnecessary for scripts like `create-media.sh` where the Python script would essentially just be calling out to external programs
-        - This would certainly be suitable for qvm-create-windows-qube though
+        - This would certainly be suitable for the `qvm-create-windows-qube` program though
             - This would allow us to interchange data between Dom0 and the VM without worrying about the potential for command injection or another Shellshock
 - [ ] Automatically select which answer file to use based on Windows ISO characteristics gathered from the `wiminfo` command (Currently a WIP; see branch)
     - `wiminfo` works just like DISM on Windows